uwsampa/grappa/README.md

 echo "Extra: $FLAGS_extra"
 ~~~

+## Supported features

+This flag parser attempts to handle most standard UNIX/bash flag conventions, but not all.
+The supported modes include:

+- Long flags with `=` or space separating it from the corresponding value
+	- `--flag=value`
+	- `--flag value`
+- Short flags (single character) with value either after a space or directly appended after the character:
+	- `-f value` or `-fvalue`
+	- *packing boolean flags **not** currently supported* (e.g. `-avx`)
+	- the value is still stored in the variable of the *long* name.
+- Positional arguments are **not** currently supported.
+- Long boolean flags default to `false`, but have a variant that sets it to `false` explicitly:  `--verbose` sets it to `true`, `--no-flag` sets it to `false`.

+# Using in your code

 ## Git subtree
 You can include this library as a subdirectory in your git project as follows: